10 Interesting Facts You Should Know Before Visiting Prague

-Well it all started in the 16th century with Battle of White Mountain, an important battle in the early stages of the Thirty Years' War when was the religious landscape drastically changed.
-Czechs were forced to go from Protestantism to Roman Catholicism and became more wary and pessimistic of religion as such.
+Well, it all started in the 16th century with the Battle of White Mountain, an important battle in the early stages of the Thirty Years' War when was the religious landscape drastically changed.
+Czechs were forced to go from Protestantism to Roman Catholicism and became warier and pessimistic of religion as such.

 In modern history, communism was supposed to substitute religion.
 After the Velvet Revolution and fall of communism, most of the population did not see any point in going back into old religious ways.

 Fun Fact: The highest percentage of religious people live in small villages under 199 residents, usually in Moravia region.

 I hope that you like my list of interesting facts you should know before visiting Prague.
 If you have other ones on your mind, do not hesitate to share them with us in a comment below.

 About Go Real Europe

 My mission is to make travel better for our clients.
 Less stress, but more authenticity and fulfilment.